aditi-bhaskar/aut2025-cs149/asst1/answers.md

 However, we do not get the maximum speedup, most likely due to different number of iterations of the for loop in the `mandel()` function for different elements in each gang.
-We know that all elements in the 8-wide vector need to execute to completion, which means each execution is bottlenecked by the slowest element (before the next gang can be computed).
+We know that all elements in the 8-wide vector need to execute to completion, which means each execution is bottlenecked by the slowest element.

 We can confirm this with the difference between image 1 and 2 --- there is more of a speedup with view 1, likely because there are more chunks of consecutive pixels that have similar values (num. of loops in `mandel()`), versus in view 2, the densities are more spread out and